jamesmcginnis/atv-media-remote/info.md

   <img src="preview4.png" alt="Visual editor" width="60%">
 </p>

-The visual editor covers everything — colour pickers for accent, volume, title and artist text, toggle switches for auto-switch, entity selector visibility, and volume button mode, a startup view selector, and a searchable drag-and-drop entity list.
+The visual editor covers everything — colour pickers for accent, volume, title and artist text, toggle switches for auto-switch, entity selector visibility, and volume button mode, a startup view selector, a volume entity dropdown to route volume to a separate device, and a searchable drag-and-drop entity list.

 -----